wengwenchao123/SubGraph-Learning/DGCNet-main/README.md

 ## DGCNet

 This is a PyTorch implementation of **DGCNet**.
-We have embedded STSGL into DGCNet.
+We have embedded SGL into DGCNet.
 Please follow the relevant guidelines to run the code.

 ## Table of Contents